-COURSE LENGTH MAXIMUM TIME FRAME Cosmetology (5-Day) - Full Time (35 hour schedule) 29 Weeks 36 Weeks Cosmetology (4-Day) - Part Time 50 Weeks 63 Weeks Barbering (5-Day) - Full Time 29 Weeks 36 Weeks Barbering (4-Day) - Part Time 50 Weeks 63 Weeks Esthetics (5-day) - Full Time 17 Weeks 21 Weeks Esthetics (4-Day) - Part Time 30 Weeks 38 Weeks
+COURSE LENGTH MAXIMUM TIME FRAME Cosmetology (5-Day) - Full Time (35 hour schedule) 29 Weeks 39 Weeks Cosmetology (5-Day) - Full Time (27 hour schedule) 38 Weeks 51 Weeks Cosmetology (4-Day) - Part Time (20 hour schedule) 50 Weeks 69 Weeks Barbering (5-Day) - Full Time (35 hour schedule) 29 Weeks 39 Weeks Barbering (5-Day) - Full Time (27 hour schedule) 38 Weeks 51 Weeks Barbering (4-Day) - Part Time (20 hour schedule) 50 Weeks 69 Weeks Esthetics (5-day) - Full Time (35 hour schedule) 18 Weeks 24 Weeks Esthetics (4-Day) - Part Time (20 hour schedule) 30 Weeks 42 Weeks

-The maximum time frame allowed for transfer students who need less than full course requirements or part-time students will be determined based on 80% of the scheduled contracted hours.
+The maximum time frame calculation includes school published closures.
+Transfer students who need less than full course requirements, the maximum time frame will be determined based on 125% of the scheduled contracted hours.
 If any student enrolled fails to complete the program within the maximum time frame they will lose their eligibility for Title IV programs and will be terminated from the program.
 Students who exceed the maximum time frame will be permitted to re-enroll, and be charged tuition fees accordingly, on a cash-pay basis.
-Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completes are considered part of the Satisfactory Academic Progress calculation.
+Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completed are considered part of the Satisfactory Academic Progress calculation.
+For students with a disability that appeal, the student's disability will be considered as a factor towards maintaining Satisfactory Academic Progress.